jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/b.application_design_and_build.md

 </p>
 </details>

+###  CRON.2 Cron Job  Creation - Forced termination on missing schedule time
-### Create a cron job with image busybox that runs every minute and writes 'date; echo Hello from the Kubernetes cluster' to standard output.
-The cron job should be terminated if it takes more than 17 seconds to start execution after its scheduled time (i.e. the job missed its scheduled time).
+1. In namespace jobs create a cron job
+   1. with image busybox
+   2. that runs every minute
+   3. nd writes 'date; echo Hello from the Kubernetes cluster' to standard output.
+   4. The cron job should be terminated if it takes more than 17 seconds to start execution after its scheduled time (i.e. the job missed its scheduled time).

 <details><summary>show</summary>
 <p>